dbakuntsev/simply.clipboard-monitor/README.md

 - Image preview (for image-like formats).
 - A scrollable history of past clipboard changes, with per-session format previews and drag-and-drop support for transferring history entries directly into other applications.
 - The process that currently owns the clipboard, shown in the status bar with full path and command line in a tooltip.
+- Optional system-tray notifications when a user-defined clipboard format name (with wildcard support) appears on the clipboard.

 ![Screenshot of Basic operation, HEX Preview](.github/screenshots/demo1.png)
 ![Screenshot of History Tracking, Image Preview](.github/screenshots/demo2.png)